shpaz/openshift-data-workshop/README.md

 # Openshift Data Workshop

+This workshop's content acts as a multi-purpose toolkit for effectively demonstrating Openshift's capabilities as a Data Platform for provisioning, configuration, automation and scaling of various data services.
+The content can be passed as instructor-led, hands-on or self-paced workshop.

 ![](https://sdtimes.com/wp-content/uploads/2021/06/OpenShift-Open-Graph-Image_1.png)

-This content is a multi-purpose toolkit for effectively demonstrating Openshift's capabilities as a Data Platform and can be passed as instructor-led, hands-on or self-paced workshop.

 ---

 ## Red Hat AMQ Streams